“Do the best you can until you know better. Then when you know better, do better.”

 I’m thankful for the opportunity to begin branching out on my own, creating this community – where I can express my passion around advocating for natural childbirth, promoting peaceful parenting, eating real food, living a holistic life, and more!

-It’s been nearly 10 years since I felt my life hit rock bottom.
+It’s been 10 years since I felt my life hit rock bottom.

 I’m now a Nutritionist who also happens to be a home-birthing, extended-breastfeeding, organic-home-cooking, holistic mama.